Q:

 A:

-1. PVC basic properties
+1. But PVC basic characteristics

-PVC has good corrosion resistance, insulation and processing performance.
-It can be processed into various shapes and products by injection molding, extrusion, calendering and other methods.
-PVC has a wide range of applications, including plastic pipes, wire and cable sheaths, packaging materials, building decoration materials, etc. PVC also has a certain degree of flexibility and elasticity, but its elasticity is usually not as good as rubber.
+PVC is an abbreviation of polyvinyl chloride, which is a thermoplastic formed by the polymerization of vinyl chloride monomer.
+Its molecular formula is (C2H3Cl)N, which mainly generates vinyl chloride monomer by interaction of ethylene and hydrogen chloride, and then forms a polymer material through free radical polymerization.
+According to research The molecular structure of PVC contains repeating vinyl chloride units, giving it unique physical and chemical characteristics.
+And From what I've seen, PVC has good corrosion resistance, insulation and processing performance. it's able to be processed into various shapes and items by injection molding, extrusion, calendering and other methods.
+In my experience, Additionally PVC has a wide range of applications, including plastic pipes, wire and cable sheaths, packaging materials, building decoration materials, etc. PVC also has a certain degree of flexibility and elasticity, however its elasticity is usually not as good as rubber.
+And

 2. Rubber definition and classification